huntergregory/Slogo_Turtles/doc/DESIGN.md

 - The user must refresh to see updated user states and variables rather than see changes immediately.
 We assumed that these views did not have to appear immediately.

+Backend

+- For the SLogo environment, we made the assumption that all user defined variables are defined and accessible in a global scope within a given workspace.
+There is no concept of a variable only being defined a certain way within a sub-procedure of a program.

+- For the parser, we made no assumptions about the syntax of commands and parameters, so there is comprehensive error checking in place to ensure that commands and variables are declared and populated in exactly the way they are described in the project write-up.
+One area where we did make some assumptions, however, was in our methodology for grouping.
+We divided up the entire list of commands into two smaller groups: commands that group in a multi-input fashion, and commands that group in a sequential fashion.
+    - For example, a grouping for ```( sum 30 20 2 43 )``` will be treated essentially
+as a multi-input command, as the math commands and a couple others are flexible enough that they are not bound to a finite number of parameters.
+However, in an example like ```( bk 2 6 2 9 )```, the input will be treated as if the user had entered a sequence of individual commands, i.e. ```bk 2 bk 6 bk 2 bk 9``` and will be executed as a list in that regard.
+    - In the case of a grouping for a multi-input command where the user inputs a number of parameters that is not a direct multiple of the argument count of that command, i.e. ```( goto 3 4 5 2 1 )```, the grouping command will populate the remaining parameters with 0's, so the previous example would translate to a sequence equivalent to ```goto 3 4 goto 5 2 goto 1 0```.